ogata-lab/StochasticRNN/README.md

 $ python3 bin/test.py ./log/BasicRNN/BasicRNN.pth --input_param 0.0
 ```

-The following figures show the results of generating time series waveforms using closed-loop prediction.
-The left figure shows the results of using the BasicRNN, and the right figure shows the results of using the proposed Stochastic RNN.
+The following figures show the time-series waveforms generated using closed-loop prediction.
+The left figure shows the results of using the BasicRNN, and the right figure shows the results of using the Stochastic RNN.
 The colors of the waveforms in the figures are the learning trajectory (blue) and the model's prediction results (black), respectively.
-The noise added to the learning trajectory is the same for each column, and is 0.01, 0.03, 0.05, and 0.07 from the left.
-The experimental results show that the BasicRNN, which directly predicts waveforms, is unable to generate some patterns appropriately.
-On the other hand, the Stochastic RNN is able to memorize and generate 12 time series patterns with different magnitudes of Gaussian noise variance.
+For each column, the same Gaussian noise was added to the learning trajectory, with variances of 0.01, 0.03, 0.05, and 0.07 (from left to right).

+The experimental results show that the BasicRNN, which directly predicts waveforms, struggles to generate some patterns appropriately.
+In contrast, the Stochastic RNN successfully memorizes and generates 12 time-series patterns under varying levels of Gaussian noise.

 |BasicRNN|StochasticRNN|
 |---|---|